jerabaul29/Cylinder2DFlowControlDRL/README.md

 ## First steps

+I present two methods here: install everything by hand in the right versions, or use a singularity container for virtualization and reproducibility.
+The singularity container is the recommended solution, that has been tested at many institutions and reproducibility has been confirmed and validated.
+Several users who tried to install things by hand contacted me because they had problem to reproduce the software stack: this is **not** the recommended solution and I will not help with debugging problems you encounter in this case.

+### Installing by hand (discouraged)

 Before launching any script, check that you have installed (tested on Ubuntu 16.04) :
 - Tensorflow (tested with tensorflow 1.8.0)
 - TensorForce (tested with tensorforce 0.4.2, commit from the tensorforce repo: 5f770fd)